Getting Around in Vienna

 Students of an Austrian university can get a semester ticket up to the semester during which they turn 26 years, which is the cheapest option if you stay for a semester or more (valid from February 1 – June 30, or September 1 – January 31) for 78 € (*online price: 75 €).

 During the course-free period in summer when the semester ticket is not valid (July, August), you can buy monthly tickets for approx. €30.
-With a valid BOKUcard, the confirmation of registration at BOKU (Studienbestätigung, which you can download from BOKU Online), and your confirmation of registration (Meldebestätigung), you can buy the semester ticket online or at any Wiener Linien ticket office.
+With a valid BOKUcard and the confirmation of registration at BOKU (Studienbestätigung, which you can download from BOKU Online), you can buy the semester ticket online or at any Wiener Linien ticket office.
 During the “Welcome Days” and the infosessions “First Steps at BOKU” we will provide you with an English translation of the form.

 Students, older than 26, are advised to buy a annual ticket.
 The ticket costs €365 if you pay cash and €396 if the money gets write off your bankaccount every month (€33 per month).
 The ticket is valid for exactly 365 days, starting the first of the following month.
 Important for students who stay less than 365 days: The ticket can be cancelled every month! (cancelling fee is €22)